 US President Obama has explained what happened to a bust of Winston Churchill following criticism from euroskeptic London Mayor Boris Johnson.
 Obama also warned of strained trade ties in the event of a Brexit.

-that a bust of British wartime leader Winston Churchill had been removed from the White House due to anti-empire sentiment, Obama said on Friday that Churchill was, indeed, still there - just not in the Oval Office.
+In response to Boris Johnson's claims that a bust of British wartime leader Winston Churchill had been removed from the White House due to anti-empire sentiment, Obama said on Friday that Churchill was, indeed, still there - just not in the Oval Office.

 The bust was relocated to Obama's private office on the second floor of the White House where he says he sees it every day "including on the weekends when I'm going into that office to watch a basketball game."

 His predecessor George W. Bush had another bust of Churchill in the Oval Office, but Obama said he decided to replace it with one of civil rights leader Martin Luther King Jr.

 "As the first African-American president, [I thought] it might be appropriate to have a bust of Dr. Martin Luther King in my office," Obama said during a joint press conference with British Prime Minister David Cameron.